Cost Benefit Analysis: Exercises, Worksheets, Videos

 Instructions

-Do the exercise three times, working on different problematic behavior each time.
+Do this DBT exercise three times, working on different problematic behavior each time.
 Then use as needed

 Listing the costs and benefits of engaging in a behavior that is harmful for you is a powerful tool for changing your bad habits.
 This technique can help you see more clearly things that you overlooked.
 Also, it will help you accept and make peace with the fact that there is concrete evidence for why it's bad for you to engage in the problematic behavior.
 This is a very good start for changing the bad habit.